-This is a beaded bracelet tutorial to get you started learning how to make jewelry, the first of the two basic beading techniques we feel you should learn when starting your jewelry journey.
+This is a beaded bracelet tutorial to get you started learning how to make jewelry.
+This is one of two basic beading techniques we feel you should learn when starting your jewelry journey.

 This is also the exact same technique used in 'My 1st Beaded Necklace' but with just a few extra steps added to get the custom fit for your wrist.